Automatic Consideration - First-Years

 Non-resident and international students will be considered for our National Scholar Award, ranging from $500 to $1,000 per year.
 Students will be notified at the time of admission.

-Competitive Scholarships - Freshmen
+Competitive Scholarships - First-years

 To be considered, students must first submit their application for admission and all required materials by December 15 of their senior year.
-Eligible freshman applicants will be invited to compete for our top scholarship packages.
+Eligible first-year applicants will be invited to compete for our top scholarship packages.
 Scholarship recipients will be selected through a competitive interview process taking place at events hosted at the Morris campus in December and February.

 Prairie Scholars receive a scholarship package equivalent to full tuition, renewable for up to four years.